danhollick/danhollick/README.md

-Design Engineer at Tailwind Labs, purveyors of the finest CSS.
+Design Engineer at Cursor, previously at Tailwind CSS.